sapegin/washingcode-book/manuscript/100_Code_style.md

 I used to be very strict about [code style](https://sapegin.me/blog/prettier/).
 I thought my code style was better than others’, but later I realized that it was just different.
 And it wasn’t the most popular, so anyone else’s code looked wrong to me.

-For example, after reading the [The Programmers’ Stone](https://www.datapacrat.com/Opinion/Reciprocality/r0/index.html) I was formatting braces like this for a long time:
+For example, after reading [The Programmers’ Stone](https://www.datapacrat.com/Opinion/Reciprocality/r0/index.html), I was formatting braces like this for a long time:

 <!-- const food = 'pizza', alert = () => {} -->